ghpascon/publish_lib_ghp/README.md

 This project follows security best practices:

 - ✅ No hardcoded secrets or API tokens
-- ✅ Trusted publishing to PyPI via GitHub Actions
+- ✅ Secure publishing to PyPI via GitHub Actions
-- ✅ Automated security scanning with bandit
+- ✅ Automated testing across multiple Python versions
-- ✅ Dependency vulnerability checking
-- ✅ Code signing and verification
+- ✅ Clean and minimal dependencies

 See our [Security Policy](SECURITY.md) for details.